havocp/xsbt-wiki/Tasks.md

 There are three main parts to implementing a task once its key is defined:

 1. Determine the settings and other tasks needed by the task.
-The are the task's inputs.
+They are the task's inputs.
 2. Define a function that takes these inputs and produces a value.
 3. Determine the scope the task will go in.